Copyright © Graham A C John 2009-2020

 The buttons on each controller can also be configured to trigger simulator functions, such as Start, Go, Rounds, Stand, Pause, Bob, Single etc. As well as individual keys, you can also type “F1” to “F12”, “Esc” or “End” to operate the function keys.

-ActionXL wired controller has a Left (1) and Right (2) Button.
+eBells and the ActionXL wired controller have a Left (1) and Right (2) Button.
 The ActionXL “FriiHand” wireless controller additionally has an Upper (3) and Lower (4) button on the nose of the controller.
 Handbell Manager button defaults are:

 1 & 3 (Right hand)